 This certificate is recognized according to the rules of SOGIS-MRA, i.e. up to and including CC part 3 EAL 4 components.
 The evaluation contained the component AVA\VAN.5 that is not mutually recognised in accordance with the provisions of the SOGIS MRA.
-For mutual recognition the EAL 4 component of this assurance family is relevant.
+For mutual recognition the EAL 4 components of these assurance families are relevant.